ED shifting federal student loans to Treasury amid dismantle

 Key Questions

-What is the Trump administration's plan to shift federal student loans to the Treasury?
+What is the impact of shifting federal student loans to Treasury?